Photo: Denisbin, Eyre (Some rights reserved)

-Australia – federal elections will be held on May 21, 2022 to elect members of the 47th Parliament of Australia.
+Australia – federal elections will be held on Saturday, May 21, 2022 to elect members of the 47th Parliament.

 All 151 seats in the lower house, the House of Representatives, and half the seats in the upper house, the Senate, will be up for election.
 The incumbent Coalition Government, led by Scott Morrison will be seeking a fourth three-year term against the opposition Labor Party, led by Anthony Albanese.